MilanFIN/Prototype-world/README.md

 # Prototype world

-3d demo type game with focus on terrain generation.
+3d demo type game made with Godot.
+Mostly focused on 3d terrain generation.

 The terrain generation is done with opensimplex noise & a random seed.
 Threading is used  on pc to speed up the generation.
 I had some mesh related issues with threading on android, so it's disabled there & as a result the generation takes much longer.